UoB-COMSM0166/2025-group-21/meetings/week02_meeting.md

 - Constant downwards gravitational force that is counteracted with increasing successas the rocket is upgraded
 - Trajectory of rocket is affected by wind and rocket can be manoeuvred left/right with arrow keys.
 Manoeuvrability increases with upgrades.
 - Rocket health bar is depleted if an obstacle (e.g. UFO) is hit.
+- Algorithm for generating obstacles and collectables.
+- Paralax effect for background to simulate the feeling of realistic movement.

+#### Extensions:

+- NPC rocket to compete against the player
+- Additional levels, e.g., other planets with distinct gravity, obstacles, physics.